SumoLogic/sumologic-kubernetes-collection/docs/otlp-source.md

 Recently, we've added support for directly sending data using the OTLP protocol to Sumo Logic.
 This is achieved using the [OTLP source][otlp_source].
 This document explains how to use this new source with the Helm Chart.

-**Note:** This Chart currently only supports OTLP Source for the following signal types: logs, events

 ## Enabling the OTLP source

 ### For logs